ppradillos/algorithm-exercises-cpp/3_sum_0_magic_triplet_exercise/README.md

 9. - If it's possible to get the number, iterate over the array until we reach the number or bounds overlap.
 10. - End of the nested loop.
 Increase lower bound until the value it holds no longer repeats to prevent repeated magic triplets from happening.
 11. - Repeat from step 6 until the lower bound reaches "max iterations" index.

+## Testing

+Modify "arrayOfNumbers" in the source code to try different combinations.